NETWAYS/rt-extension-searchresult/README.md

 ## Configuration

+The configuration order doesn't matter, the following conditions are evaluted (first wins):

+* Relative Due Date
+* Custom Fields
+* Last Updated By

 ### Highlight on Relative Due Date

 The search result row will be highlighted when a due date is